medialab/xan/docs/cmd/network.md

                               [default: 1.2]
     -L, --largest-component   Only keep the largest connected component in the resulting graph.
+    -S, --simple              Use to indicate you know beforehand that processed graph is simple, i.e. it does not contains multiple edges for a same (source, target) pair.
+This can improve performance of the overall process.
     --stats                   Print useful statistics about the generated graph in stderr.